 The projective cover of $2_1$ is

 Remove any $4$-dimensional factors from the top and socle of $M$, so that $M$ is a submodule of a sum of copies of projectives $P(2_i)$.
-If $M$ has seven socle layers then $P(2_i)$ is a summand of $M$, so $M=P(2_i)$ and we are done.
-Thus $M$ has at most five socle layers.
-The number of $2$s in the first and third socle layers must be at least as many as the number of $1$s in the second layer, and there are at least as many $2$s in the third and fifth socle layers as $1$s in the fourth layer.
-We therefore must have that there are at least $3n$ $2$-dimensional factors in $M$, as claimed. \end{pf}
+If $M$ has seven socle layers then it must have a submodule $P(2_i)$ for some $i$.
+This must be a summand, since projective submodules are always summands.
+Thus $M=P(2_i)$ and we are done.
+Hence $M$ has at most five socle layers.
+The number of $2$-dimensional factors in the first and third socle layers must be at least as many as the number of $1$s in the second layer, and there are at least as many $2$s in the third and fifth socle layers as $1$s in the fourth layer.
+We therefore must have that there are at least $3n$ composition factors of dimension $2$ in $M$, as claimed. \end{proof}